Green That Life

 • Coleman SkinSmart DEET-Free Spray

 DEET.
-Although deemed safe by the Centers for Disease Control and the Environmental Working Group, I’m still not comfortable using unless absolutely necessary – for example, camping out for an extended period in an area that is high risk for disease-carrying tick populations.
+Although deemed safe by the Centers for Disease Control and the Environmental Working Group, I’m still not comfortable using unless absolutely necessary – for example, camping out for an extended period in an area that is a high risk for disease-carrying tick populations.

 What About Clothing Treated with Insecticide?